Joel is the kind of person, even though he is now over 60, who continues to experiment. "Some experiments are less painful than others."

 I am working on a romantic supernatural thriller in which I am weaving the use of binaural beats into it as an integral part of the storyline.
-But, to really understand the "power" that some people claim that binaural beats bring, first I had to do some digging.
-And, to really understand though, I had to immerse myself deep into it , subject myself into it to really find out the truth.
+But, to really understand the "power" that some people claim that binaural beats bring, I first had to do some digging.
+And, to really understand it and find out the truth, I had to immerse myself deep into it and subject myself to it.
 This is my experience.
-You can judge for yourself if what I have done is good or evil.
+You can judge for yourself if what I have done is good or bad.

 Behind the Beats

-Some people dismiss that the use of binaural beats is nothing more than some kind of “woo-woo”.
-And, I must admit, I was a bit skeptical at first too.
-But, It didn’t take me long to experience first hand, that the science behind binaural beats isn’t really anything new at all.
-The use of certain frequencies to affect the brain has been used since the beginning of time.
-What is new, is in the amount of legitimate in-depth research, advancement in quality, and the readily available access to tens of thousands binaural beats offerings.
+Some people dismiss that the use of binaural beats is nothing more than some kind of "woo-woo".
+And I must admit, I was a bit skeptical at first, too.
+But it didn’t take me long to experience firsthand that the science behind binaural beats isn’t really anything new at all.
+The use of certain frequencies to affect the brain has been around for a long time.
+What is new is in the amount of legitimate in-depth research, the advancement in quality, and the readily available access to tens of thousands of binaural beat offerings.

 In short, the way binaural beats work is that when certain tones and frequencies are listened to in various forms, the brain reacts and naturally tries to interpret them.
 This causes a measurable change in brain activity when different frequencies are introduced to each ear.
 Then, the brain processes these separate tones by comparing the difference between the two and creates a new frequency.
 This new frequency is where the science can pinpoint and trigger a specific brain response.
 It's like turning on a switch that allows you to purposefully send different messages to the brain.
 For example, you can tell your brain to release more serotonin, dopamine, and endorphins to create a feeling of happiness and relaxation.

-I have been amazed how I have been able to train my brain and allow it to become more manageable.
+I have been amazed at how I have been able to train my brain and allow it to become more manageable.
 I have also discovered that just the opposite can be true, that I can cause my brain to think and react in some very scary ways.
 I have since learned to treat the intentional introduction of brain-altering just like I would treat medication.
-Dosages, for me, is very important.
-I’ve found it is possible to over medicate using too much of one frequency combination.
+Dosages, for me, are very important.
+I’ve found it is possible to over-medicate using too much of one frequency combination.

 The video below does a great job of describing the effects of binaural beats and includes good examples of all of the ranges.